-Influenza-associated hospitalizations and influenza-associated deaths are reportable to the Connecticut Department of Public Health (DPH).
+Influenza-associated hospitalizations and influenza-associated deaths are reportable to the Connecticut Department of Public Health (DPH) throughout the year.
 These events will continue to be reportable throughout the dual influenza season/COVID-19 pandemic.
 This information is shared with relevant local health departments through the Connecticut Electronic Disease Surveillance System (CTEDSS).

 The Emerging Infections Program (EIP) at the Yale School of Public Health conducts enhanced surveillance activities for residents of Middlesex and New Haven Counties on behalf of the DPH.
 These data contribute to FluSurv-NET, CDC’s Influenza Hospitalization Surveillance Network, which covers over 70 counties in 14 states.
 FluSurv-NET data are used to estimate age-specific hospitalization rates and describe characteristics of persons hospitalized with severe influenza illness.
 Staff of the DPH or Yale EIP may request supplemental information from healthcare providers.
 Providers can contact Alan Siniscalchi (DPH: 860-509-7994) or Kim Yousey-Hindes (Yale: 203-764-5942) with any questions.

 Influenza-associated Hospitalizations Influenza-associated hospitalizations must be reported within 12 hours on the day of recognition or strong suspicion (i.e. patients with compatible illness regardless of the results of the initial rapid antigen and/or DFA test).
 Respiratory specimens from all flu-associated hospitalizations should be submitted to the CT DPH State Public Health Laboratory (SPHL) for PCR testing.

 All possible influenza-associated deaths must be reported to the DPH within 12 hours, even if influenza was not the primary cause of death.
 Save respiratory specimens and submit them to the SPHL for post-mortem PCR testing.
 Reporting is conducted by entry into CTEDSS.
 Provide both date and causes of death.
 For after hours or holiday reporting, report on the next normal business day.

 - All hospitalized patients with ILI or confirmed influenza

 - Selected non-hospitalized patients with ILI including: a) patients of ILI network (ILINet) providers, b) patients associated with outbreaks in long-term care, schools, or other facilities, and c) in children, severe respiratory illness with or without fever.
 Please contact the DPH EEIP at 860-509-7994** to discuss testing of 2a-c, including possible respiratory viral panel (RVP) testing for enterovirus and other respiratory viruses.